Slow Cooker Jalapeno Pot Roast

 Quick Pickled Jalapeno Rings

-You can use this same recipe for quick-pickled jalapeno rings for other types of peppers too, so go to your farmer’s market at peak pepper time and grab a variety.
-I try to grow peppers in our yard but often something comes along and steals them.
+You can use this same recipe for quick-pickled jalapeno rings for other types of peppers too.
+Go to your farmer’s market at peak pepper time and grab a variety.
+Each year I try to grow peppers in our yard but often something comes along and steals them.
 I suspect that it’s the raccoons.

 I keep my rings in Mason jars.